EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

 \subsection{Ablation Study}

-In this section, a series of ablative experiments are conducted with DOTA dataset to illustrate the advantages of each proposed component in EARL.
+In this section, a series of ablation experiments were conducted on three popular datasets, i.e., DOTA, DIOR-R and HRSC2016, and the detailed results are listed in Tables \ref{tab:1.1}, \ref{tab:1.2} and \ref{tab:1.3}, respectively.
+In addition, we also visualized the gradient-based feature heatmaps\cite{chattopadhay2018grad} to further understand the effectiveness of each component of EARL.
+The visualization results are illustrated in Fig. \ref{fig:feature}.
 Here, the components of proposed EARL are indicated in abbreviated form, i.e., `-A' indicates ADS strategy, `-E' refers to DED strategy, and `-W' means SDW module.
 In addition, `w/o' is applied to indicate without specified modules.
-The overall results of the ablative experiments are presented in Table \ref{tab:1}.
-Specifically, the first row represents the result of our baseline detector, i.e., R-FCOS, followed by the ablative result of 71.79 in mAP, obtained by replacing the scale assignment with our ADS strategy.
-When employing our DED strategy, the mAP performance is improved slightly by 0.54, as shown in the third row.
-In addition, by adopting ADS with DED strategy, we achieve an improvement of 1.50 in mAP, as compared with baseline.
-When combining all the components of EARL together, we can achieve the mAP performance of 72.87, as shown in the last row of Table \ref{tab:1}.

-Moreover, in order to introduce the improvement for different categories, a more detailed experimental results for each category are provided in Table \ref{tab:1.1}, and the contribution of improvement from each component is discussed in detail as follows.